Fit

 Box pouch / side panels / shelf block

-A structured retail block for coffee, granola, pet nutrition, confectionery, and premium shelf programs.
+A structured shelf block for coffee, granola, pet nutrition, confectionery, and premium retail tests.

 Best for